The Ministry of Mines and Steels Development (MMSD) is an agency set up to unlock the economic potentials of the solid minerals sub-sector in Nigeria.

 In addition, a number of units are directly under the Permanent Secretary, being the Legal Unit, the Press Unit, the Protocol Unit, the Internal Audit Unit, the Procurement Administration & Stock Verification Unit, the Servicom Unit, the Policy Unit, the Revenue Unit, and the Privatization Unit.

-Furthermore, about 11 Parastatals exists under the Ministry, namely the Nigerian Geological Survey Agency (NGSA), Nigerian Institute of Mining and Geo-Sciences, Jos, Mining Cadastre Office(MCO), Council of Nigerian Mining Engineers and Geo-scientist (COMEG), National Raw Materials Exploration Agency (NSRMEA), Nigerian Coal Corporationn, Nigerian Mining Corporation, Bitumen Project, etc.
+Furthermore, 11 Parastatals exists under the Ministry, namely the Nigerian Geological Survey Agency (NGSA), Nigerian Institute of Mining and Geo-Sciences, Jos, Mining Cadastre Office(MCO), Ajaokuta Steel Company Limited, National Iron Ore Mining Corporation (NIOMCO), Council of Nigerian Mining Engineers and Geo-scientist (COMEG), National Raw Materials Exploration Agency (NSRMEA), Nigerian Coal Corporation, Nigerian Mining Corporation, Metallurgical Training Institute, and